 Root rot

-The main cause of root rot is overwatering, which causes pools of water to stagnate and prevent oxygen from getting to the roots eventually leading to decay and fungal growth.
+Cannabis plants love oxygen and especially the root zone!
+The main cause of root rot is overwatering, which prevents oxygen from getting to the roots eventually leading to decay and fungal growth.
+Over saturated soil will encourage harmful bacteria to thrive which attacks the roots.

 What to look for: